yugabyte/yugabyte-db/docs/content/latest/architecture/design-goals.md

 ## Query APIs

-YugaByte DB does not re-invent storage APIs.
+YugaByte DB does not reinvent storage APIs.
 It is wire-compatible with existing APIs and extends functionality.
 It supports the following APIs:

 * **YSQL** which is being built to be ANSI-SQL compliant and is wire-compatible with PostgreSQL
 * **YCQL** (or the *YugaByte Cloud Query Language*) which is a semi-relational API with Cassandra roots

 ### Distributed SQL

-The YSQL API is PostgreSQL compatible as noted before.
-It re-uses PostgreSQL code base.
+The YSQL API is PostgreSQL-compatible as noted before.
+It reuses PostgreSQL code base.

 * New changes do not break existing PostgreSQL functionality